Python type hints: use Mypy’s always-true boolean check detection

 Phew.

-It’s not just if
+It’s not just ifs

 Mypy applies this check anywhere Python would interpret the variable in a boolean context.
 Here are a couple more bad examples that it would flag for.

-expression, where the right hand side would never be executed:
+In an or expression, where the right hand side would never be executed:

 def mature(cheese: Cheese) -> None: